 Wilson wove herself into the fabric of these settings with wordless improv and lyrics.
 She can be heard on Coleman’s Motherland Pulse (1985); On the Edge of Tomorrow (1986); World Expansion (1986); and Sine Die (1987).
-At the same time, Wilson toured with avant-garde trio New Air and recorded Air Show No. 1 (1987).
+At the same time, Wilson toured with the avant-garde trio New Air and recorded Air Show No. 1 (1987).
 Wilson received her first broad critical acclaim for the album of standards recorded in the middle of this period, Blue Skies (1988).
 Her signing with Blue Note records in 1993 marked a crucial turning point in her career.
-Beginning with Blue Light 'Til Dawn (1993) her repertoire moved towards a broad synthesis of blues, pop, jazz, world music, and country.
-Although she continued to perform originals and standards, she adopted songs as diverse as Robert Johnson’s “Come On in My Kitchen”, Joni Mitchell’s “Black Crow”, The Monkees’ “Last Train to Clarksville”, and Hank Williams’ “I’m So Lonesome I Could Cry”.
+Beginning with Blue Light 'Til Dawn (1993), her repertoire moved towards a broad synthesis of blues, pop, jazz, world music, and country.
+Although she continued to perform originals and standards, she adopted songs as diverse as Robert Johnson’s “Come On in My Kitchen,” Joni Mitchell’s “Black Crow,” The Monkees’ “Last Train to Clarksville,” and Hank Williams’ “I’m So Lonesome I Could Cry.”

-Her 1996 album New Moon Daughter won the Grammy for Best Jazz Vocal Performance.
+Her 1996 New Moon Daughter album won Best Jazz Vocal Performance Grammy.
 In 1997, she recorded and toured as a featured vocalist with Wynton Marsalis’ Pulitzer Prize-winning composition, Blood on the Fields.
 Miles Davis was one of Wilson's greatest influences.
 In 1989 Wilson performed as the opening act for Davis at the JVC Jazz Festival in Chicago.
 In 1999 she produced Traveling Miles as a tribute to Davis.
-She has a son, Jeris, born in the late 1980s.
+She has a son, Jeris, who was born in the late 1980s.
 Her song "Out Loud (Jeris' Blues)" is from the album She Who Weeps.

 For many years she and her son lived in New York City's Sugar Hill, in an apartment that once belonged to Count Basie, Lena Horne, and the boxer Joe Louis.
-In 2000, Wilson married actor Isaach de Bankolé, she and her mother are members of Alpha Kappa Alpha sorority.
+In 2000, Wilson married actor Isaach de Bankolé; she and her mother are members of the Alpha Kappa Alpha sorority.
 In 2020, she received an Honorary Doctorate in Music from Berklee College of Music.